GTAmodding/gta3script-specs/SPECIFICATION.md

 A *parameter definition* is a set of definitions regarding a single parameter for a specific command.

-A command must have the same amount of arguments as its amount of parameter definitions, unless the missing arguments correspond to *optional parameters*.
+A command must have the same amount of arguments as its amount of parameter definitions, unless the missing arguments correspond to *optional parameters* (defined below).

 ### String Constants

-A *string constant* is a name whose integer value is known in the translation environment.
+A *string constant* is a name associated with an integer value.
+Such association is known in the translation environment.

 An *enumeration* is a collection of string constants.

 A parameter definition may have an associated enumeration.
-A string constant is said to be matched if an identifier in an argument refers to a name in such enumeration.
+A string constant is said to be a match if an identifier in an argument refers to a name in its parameter's enumeration.

-There are four special enumerations whose semantics are defined along this specification:

- + The *global string constants* enumeration.
- + The *default models* enumeration (*DEFAULTMODEL*).
- + The *any model* enumeration (*ANYMODEL*).
- + The *used objects* enumeration.

-Other enumerations may be defined by the implementation.
+There is an special enumeration called the *global string constants enumeration* which semantics are defined along this specification.
+Other enumerations may be defined by an implementation.

-If a parameter definition specifies an enumeration, the global string constants enumeration cannot be matched for the said parameter.
+If a parameter definition specifies an enumeration, the global string constants enumeration cannot be matched in the said parameter.

-If a parameter definition is associated with an any model enumeration, the argument should be matched with the default models enumeration.
-If there is no match, the identifier associated with the argument should be added into the used objects enumeration (unless already present), and a match should occur on the used objects enumeration.

 ### Parameter Types

 #### INT

-An *INT parameter* accepts an argument only if it is an integer literal or an identifier naming a global string constant.
+An *INT parameter* accepts an argument only if it is an integer literal or an identifier matching a global string constant.

 ### FLOAT